Skip to main content

 Common mistakes

-• Standing square to the net instead of turning slightly toward the cross-court target, which limits the angle actually available
+• Standing square to the net instead of turning slightly toward the target, which limits the angle actually available

 In SwingVantage Motion Lab